(How to) Run GATK in a Docker container

 This document explains how to install and use Docker to run GATK on a local machine.
 For a primer on what Docker containers are for and related terminology, see this Dictionary entry.

-- Install Docker and test that it works
+- Test that it works

 - Get the GATK container image